wataru-s1/SimpleTarget/README.md

 ：

-The TARGET data should be written using an edge list with tab-delimited as follows
+The TARGET data should be written as follows.

 v1